GIG-Cymru-NHS-Wales/Architecture-Decision-Records/doc/design-authority/principles/architecture-principles/index.md

 ## Be public internet capable

-Digital services should be deployed on public cloud infrastructure.
+All digital services should use internet standards and protocols so that they can be deployed over public internet.

 ??? info "Rationale"